Public participation in patent examination: History

 In the 17th and 18th centuries, patent examination in France for novelty and utility was performed by the private French Academy under commission from the French government.
 The Academy sought the input of outside experts in the specific fields of the inventions.
 Galileo, for example, was consulted when a patent was applied for regarding a new method of determining longitude according to the position of the moon.
 Galileo's conclusion is that the method would work in principle, but the measuring techniques are not accurate enough to provide meaningful results; therefore, the patent was denied.

 Legal constraints

 United States

 In the United States, the third parties may not provide commentary or opinions directly to a patent examiner during the prosecution of a patent unless the patent applicant gives the examiner written permission to do so.
 Rule 99, which previously allowed a member of the public to submit prior art to an examiner within two months of an application publication, has been repealed by the AIA.
 Rules 290 (37 CFR 1.290) and 35 USC 122(e) control the submission of prior-art references by third parties after the publication of an application and before the issuance of the patent.
 The cited prior-art references must be dated at least six months from the date of the publication, the first rejection of any claim, or the notice of allowance.

+China

+The Chinese Communist Party Central Committee General Office issued policy framework opinion in 2019 declaring that public participation in patent matters is to be effectuated by people’s congresses, and to use a system of political consultative conferences to achieve “democratic oversight.”
+This is a specific extension of Article 1 of the Constitution of the People’s Republic of China to the fundamental principles of China patent law.

+In practice, in comparison to Europe, where Article 115 of the European Patent Convention allows third parties to present observations that examiners must consider, China provides no equivalent channel for public participation in patent examination.
+China’s patent examiners answer to the ultimate authority of the Chinese Communist Party, which constitutionally represents the public.
+While members of the public in Europe may act independently to represent the public interest, the public (People) in China can only be legitimately represented by the Communist Party.
+Thus, adopting a system similar to Article 115 EPC would be fundamentally incompatible with the organic law of China.

+The China National Intellectual Property Administration will therefore hear and be informed by members of the public, but will not respond or acknowledge the observations.